anthony-fdez/granite/README.md

 - [ ] Tooltip
 - [x] Loading overlay (backdrop) - This is the full screen spinner
 - [ ] Popover
+- [ ] Menu & MenuItem - Allow nested menu items, kind of like folders

 ### Layout